V-Trac Horn Installation

 Please note - this photo-essay page was developed prior to the introduction of the V-TracII midrange

 horn, and so all the photographs and references here are made to the original V-Trac.
-I doubt we'll
+The installation of the new horns

 V-Trac horns are shipped in product-specific packaging that has proven to be very durable, and we've had very few problems so far with shipping damage.
 However, please inspect the box and contents for damage, and if you do have shipping damage, please let me know asap, and before you install anything so we can put a claim in to the shipping company for reimbursement on the insurance.